Florida

 Not as a general rule.

-• Florida SOPIPA does not require districts to execute written data privacy agreements with every vendor.
+Florida SOPIPA does not require districts to execute written data privacy agreements with every vendor.
+Vendor obligations apply directly under statute.

-• Districts may choose to use written agreements in certain circumstances, such as for core instructional platforms or services handling broader categories of student information.
+Districts may choose to use written agreements in certain circumstances, such as for core instructional platforms or services that handle broader categories of student information.
+The law focuses on defined vendor limitations, rather than mandating a specific contract structure.

-Practical considerations for Florida districts
+Practical Considerations for Florida Districts

 To operate effectively under Florida SOPIPA, districts often prioritize: